techdivision/import-docs/04.file-structure/01.product-import/02.scopes/docs.md

 ![](user_defined_attributes.png)

 which should give you a list of all user defined attributes.
 To make the import as flexible as possible, all user defined attributes can be imported by adding the appropriate key value pair to the `additional_attributes` column.
-In case of an attribute with type *Yes/No, Select, Multiple Select, Dropdown, Text Swatch, Visual Swatch* the value is **ALWAYS** the value of the admin store view, **NEVER** one of the scope values.
-In case of all other attribute types, the value **IS** the value that'll rendered for the select store view, either in backend or frontend.

 The example below shows a part of a CSV file with scope specific values for the columns *name*, *description* and *test*